timothymcmackin/tezos-hackathon-jump-start/README.md

 - **Backend**: One or more [smart contracts](./smart-contracts); they are referred to as the _on-chain_ part because they run on Tezos itself

 dApps can also have middleware in the form of an [indexer](https://docs.tezos.com/developing/information/indexers) to interpret the backend information and provide it in a more convenient format for the frontend component.

+For examples of dApp front ends, see the applications in the https://github.com/trilitech/tutorial-applications repository.

 Here's a diagram of how these parts work together: